EnderDash Team2 min readUpdated

 Used this way, Ocelot becomes an operator assistant instead of a mystery box.
 That is the only version of AI that belongs in a production control surface for Minecraft infrastructure.

-For the product overview of Ocelot, start with the Ocelot docs.
+For the product overview of Ocelot, start with Use Ocelot and Configure Ocelot Guardrails.